christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 full baby as a sacrifice, although they have been continually accused of the ritual murder of gentile babies since then [^26].

-In 539 BC Cyrus the Great conquered Babylonia and soon after afforded the jews special protection.
-Including allowing them to move to Persia.
+In 539 BCE Cyrus the Great conquered Babylonia and soon after afforded the jews special protection including allowing them to move to Persia.
 It was then in Persia were Jeremiah and Baruch ben Neriah (who were probably the same person) then codified the first draft of judaism.

 Then a few centuries later around 283-246 BCE Ptolemy I Soter summoned 72 Babylonian Jewish high priests (kohanim) to Alexandria to translate the Hebrew Bible.
 It was in Alexandria where they wrote the Pentateuch and Septuagint.
 See: Chapter 7.
 The Alexandrian School.
 These jewish high priests opened up some books at the Library of Alexandria and cut-and-pasted Greek philosophy into their religion.
 Plato's hypothetical perfect colony called Magnesia, from his thesis called law.
 Ancestor received law from a deity, hereditary priesthood rather than king, as well as the division into 12 tribes were all part of the formula.
 Plato's Timaeus (360 BC) is where the story of Abraham comes from, and Plato's The Laws (347 BC) is where their laws came from.
 The Oracles Against the Nations plagiarize the Sibylline Oracles.

 The Pentateuch was written at the same time as the Septuagint in Alexandria.
 Judaism was built upon an oral tradition that was laid down by Jeremiah and Baruch ben Neriah.

 The authors/compilers of the Pentateuch and Septuagint in Alexandria included Onias I (see: Chapter 7: The Alexandrian School).
 They created judaism as one of the earliest psyops ever created and it was used to control the social behavior of other jews and to promote ethnocentrism in the form of a religion.
-While in Alexandria, at the same time they created this tribal group strategy religion for their in-group, they created several slave morality religions for the out-group, including the Serapis Cult, which was the progenitor of every slave morality that followed.
+While in Alexandria, at the same time they created this tribal group strategy religion for their in-group, they worked as scribes and created several slave morality religions for the out-group, including the Serapis Cult, which was the progenitor of every slave morality that followed.

 Endnotes (Chapter 2)